anoma/nspec/docs/arch/node/engines/naming_messages.juvix.md

 ```

 A `RequestSubmitNameEvidence` instructs the Naming Engine to store a new piece
-of IdentityNameEvidence.
+of `IdentityNameEvidence`.

 ???+ quote "Arguments"

     `evidence`:
-    : The evidence supporting the association between an IdentityName and an ExternalIdentity.
+    : The evidence supporting the association between an `IdentityName` and an `ExternalIdentity`.

 ---